hcbiophys/morphodynamics/README.txt

 - In the following, replace [compound] with the relevant compound out of [DMSO, compound_A, compound_B, compound_C_0_041, compound_C_10, compound_X]
 - Neural networks were trained with a Quadro RTX 6000 GPU.
 The scripts below will run on a CPU, mostly within < 30s, however for some a GPU is required for reasonable completion times (training networks from scratch & tip model inference).
 - Example image data (75 images for each time point and compound) is in morphodynamics/scripts/images/
+- To run on the full datasets (available from r.endres@imperial.ac.uk), simply change the load path in morphodynamics/morphospace/dataset.py